Annual simulation & heat gains of the network

 - Disable fixed time step: With decentralized pumps, the option “Calculate the system only at fixed time steps” can be disabled.
 This often results in a faster and more stable simulation.

-One important output is the source heat flow — the heat flow from the ground into the probes.
-It can be exported as a CSV file and used for a separate probe simulation.
+One important output is the source heat flux — the heat flux from the ground into the boreholes.
+It can be exported as a CSV file and used for a separate borehole simulation.

-The recommended workflow for network simulation with a probe field:
+The recommended workflow for network simulation with a borehole field:

-- Simulate the network with an assumed probe temperature
+- Simulate the network with an assumed borehole temperature

-- Export the source heat flow from VICUS Districts
+- Export the source heat flux from VICUS Districts

-- Apply the heat flow in the probe simulation
+- Apply the heat flux in the borehole simulation

 - Import the resulting temperature back into VICUS Districts